 Port of Spain, Trinidad and Tobago – April 1, 2013

-The flight is only 50 minutes which is why find it hard to believe they offer beverage service in coach.
-With the numbers of people it seems they zip the beverage cart up the aisle, go back down the aisle tossing a small cup full of a beverage at those that wish to have one, zip back up the aisle with the trash cart, and then one final pass by to grab the empty cups.
+The flight to Port of Spain is only 50-minutes, which is why find it hard to believe they offer beverage service in coach.
+With the numbers of people, it seems they zip the beverage cart up the aisle, go back down the aisle tossing a small cup full of a beverage at those that wish to have one, zip back up the aisle with the trash cart, and then one final pass by to grab the empty cups.
 The way people toss their heads and drinks back so quickly, one would think everyone is drinking whiskey shots!

 We completed our room check-in after lunch and took a short nap.
 That was followed by an afternoon of lounging by the pool.

-About two-thirds of the way up the mountains, in various locations, we could see some small fires.
-They appeared to be wild fires.
-Every now and then we would see large flames leap up to the sky.
+The national football stadium in Port of Spain.About two-thirds of the way up the mountains, in various locations, we could see some small fires.
+They appeared to be wildfires.
+Now and then we would see large flames leap up to the sky.
 With the proximity of homes, this reminded me of the fires in Colorado Springs last summer, just on a smaller scale.
-By nightfall we could no longer see the flames.
+By nightfall, we could no longer see the flames.

 After dinner, it was back to the hotel to settle in and wait for an early rise the next morning.

 The following morning we made up for our leisurely departure of the day before; rolling out of bed at 03:00.
 A quick shower and a cup of coffee and then it was off to the airport for our 06:35 flight.

 Once at the airport it was a little confusing.
 We went to the primary American Airlines check-in cue.
 The lady at the entrance to the line gave us an immigration departure form and sent us to a self-serve kiosk back by one of the main entry doors to the terminal.
 Even though it was self-service, there was a lady there to help everyone.
 She scanned our passports and gave us all six of our boarding passes.
 She then directed us back to the primary American Airlines cue.